 Incase of the student who would work outside the campus, the supervising staff members may visit to the work place at least once during the period and may be eligible for TA/DA as per the University rules.
 The other general academic regulations will be same as laid by University.

-Evaluation of project work:
+Scheme of examination for project work: